LMS · Albuquerque

 Exactly what you get

 An LMS in your own tenancy: role-based training matrices, the immutable completion ledger, currency dashboards with point-in-time snapshots, expiry automation, and content support spanning SCORM packages and native modules.
 Administrators get authoring-workflow training; you get the audit reports that end spreadsheet forensics.
-Builds commonly integrate with HR software for rosters and roles, feed compliance status to business intelligence dashboards, and pair with helpdesk software where support and training share client accounts.
+Builds commonly integrate with HR software for rosters and roles, feed compliance status to business intelligence (BI) dashboards, and pair with helpdesk software where support and training share client accounts.

 How to choose a developer in Albuquerque